-Introduction1 1 Prioritization and Ranking of Projects and Programs 1 I. PRIA Marine Conservation Objectives and Projects 2 Objective 1: Support quality research and monitoring to obtain the most complete scientific information available to assess and manage fisheries within an ecosystem approach 3 Objective 2: Conduct education and outreach to foster good stewardship principles and broad and direct public participation in the Council's decision making process 5 Objective 3: Promote regional cooperation to manage domestic and international fisheries 5 Objective 4: Encourage development of technologies and methods to achieve the most effective level of fishery monitoring, control and surveillance, and to ensure safety at sea 6 Objective 5: Western Pacific Community Development Program and Western Pacific Community Demonstration Projects Program II.
-Hawaii Marine Conservation Objectives and Projects 7 Objective 1: Support quality research and monitoring to obtain the most complete scientific information available to assess and manage fisheries within an ecosystem approach 7 Objective 2: Promote an ecosystem approach to fisheries management including reducing bycatch in fisheries and minimizing impacts on marine habitat and impacts on protected species and addressing climate change adaptation and mitigation 8 Objective 3: Conduct education and outreach to foster good stewardship principles and broad and direct public participation in the Council's decision making process) Objective 4: Recognize the importance of island cultures and traditional fishing practices in managing fishery resources and foster opportunities for participation l Objective 5: Promote responsible domestic fisheries development to provide long term economic growth, stability and climate resilience by reducing foreign imports and increasing local seafood production 2 Objective 6: Promote regional cooperation and capacity-building to manage domestic and international fisheries 3 Objective 7: Encourage development of technologies and methods to achieve the most effective level of monitoring, control and surveillance and to ensure safety at sea 4 ii PRIA MCP iii PRIA MCP
+Introduction1 L Prioritization and Ranking of Projects and Programs1 L I. PRIA Marine Conservation Objectives and Projects 2 Objective 1: Support quality research and monitoring to obtain the most complete scientific information available to assess and manage fisheries within an ecosystem approach ; Objective 2: Conduct education and outreach to foster good stewardship principles and broad and direct public participation in the Council's decision making process Objective 3: Promote regional cooperation to manage domestic and international fisheries 5 ; Objective 4: Encourage development of technologies and methods to achieve the most effective level of fishery monitoring, control and surveillance, and to ensure safety at sea 6 ) Objective 5: Western Pacific Community Development Program and Western Pacific Community Demonstration Projects Program II.
+Hawaii Marine Conservation Objectives and Projects ł Objective 1: Support quality research and monitoring to obtain the most complete scientific information available to assess and manage fisheries within an ecosystem approach / Objective 2: Promote an ecosystem approach to fisheries management including reducing bycatch in fisheries and minimizing impacts on marine habitat and impacts on protected species and addressing climate change adaptation and mitigation \$ Objective 3: Conduct education and outreach to foster good stewardship principles and broad ' and direct public participation in the Council's decision making process ) Objective 4: Recognize the importance of island cultures and traditional fishing practices in managing fishery resources and foster opportunities for participation Objective 5: Promote responsible domestic fisheries development to provide long term economic growth, stability and climate resilience by reducing foreign imports and increasing local seafood production , Objective 6: Promote regional cooperation and capacity-building to manage domestic and - international fisheries 2 Objective 7: Encourage development of technologies and methods to achieve the most , effective level of monitoring, control and surveillance and to ensure safety at sea 1 encenve level of monitoring, control and survemance and to ensure safety at sea r